 To become made, an associate would first have to be sponsored by a made man.
 The sponsor must know the associate and vouch for his reliability and abilities, because if he were to make a bad choice, it would be his neck literally that was on the line.

 A crime family only accepts new members every so often, and a process called “opening the books” is initiated when that family is ready to accept new members to its family.
+(Talking of new memberships you should check out the top online casino bonuses 2022).

 The associate will then get a call asking him to get dressed and prepare to be collected.
 The mobster will then be taken to a ceremony room with other candidates (if there are any).